iscc/iscc-specs/docs/specification.md

 !!! note "Provisional Section"

-    The ISCC URI Scheme and link-resolver details, ultimately depend on identifier registration, ownership, uniqueness and governance related decisions which are not yet part of this specification.
+    The ISCC URI Scheme and link-resolver details ultimately depend on identifier registration, ownership, uniqueness and governance related decisions which are not yet part of this specification.
 See also: [Blockchain Registry](#blockchain-registry).

-The purpose of the ISCC URI scheme based on [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt) is to enable users to easily discover information like metadata or license offerings about a ISCC marked content by simply clicking a link on a webpage or by scanning a QR-Code.
+The purpose of the ISCC URI scheme based on [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt) is to enable users to discover information like metadata or license offerings from an ISCC marked content by clicking a link on a webpage or by scanning a QR-Code.

 The scheme name is `iscc`.
 The path component MUST be a fully qualified ISCC Code without hyphens.
 An optional `stream` query key MAY indicate the blockchain stream information source.
-If the `stream` query key is omitted applications SHOULD return information from the open [ISCC Stream](https://coblo.github.io/cips/cip-0003-iscc/).
+If the `stream` query key is omitted, applications SHOULD return information from the open [ISCC Stream](https://coblo.github.io/cips/cip-0003-iscc/).

 The scheme name component ("iscc:") is case-insensitive.
 Applications MUST accept any combination of uppercase and lowercase letters in the scheme name.
 All other URI components are case-sensitive.

-Applications MAY register themselves as handler for the "iscc:" URI scheme if no other handler is already registered.
-If another handler is already registered an application MAY ask the user to change it on the first run of the application.
+Applications MAY register themselves as a handler for the "iscc:" URI scheme if no other handler is already registered.
+If another handler is already registered, an application MAY ask the user to change it on the first run of the application.

 ### URI Syntax